lightsoutgames/godot-accessibility/README.md

 Here are some issues that I know about now, along with recommended workarounds where possible:

-### Shift-tab doesn't work in the latest Godot beta.

-Stick with 3.1.2 for now.
-This is fixed, but not available in a beta build yet.

-### Sometimes Tab and Shift-tab stop working.
+### Tab and Shift-tab stop working.

 If focus ever lands outside of a UI widget, Tab and Shift-tab will stop working because there is no focused control for which to find a new focus candidate.
 I have some defensive code in place to recover from this sometimes, but it still happens on occasion.
 Save often.

+This often happens if I run a game from within the editor, then exit the game.
+Focus seems to land somewhere outside of a control and can't be restored, and my defensive code doesn't kick in.

 ### File navigation is confusing.